Witloof met Hesp en Kaas

 Flemish endive baked with ham and cheese sauce — Belgian endive (witloof / chicons) blanched, wrapped in slices of cooked ham, draped with béchamel + Gruyère, and baked until the cheese is bubbling and the endive is meltingly soft.
 The bitter-vegetable centerpiece of Belgian home cooking, eaten with potatoes or bread.
 Belgium grows half the world's endive (over 60,000 tonnes/year), so naturally it has the canonical dish.

-Belgian endive ('witloof' in Dutch, 'chicon' in French, literally 'white leaf') was accidentally invented in Brussels in 1830 when the Botanical Garden caretaker stored chicory roots in a dark cellar over winter — the white, tight-leaved shoots that emerged became the modern endive.
-Belgium remains the world's largest producer and the dish 'chicons-au-gratin' / 'witloof met hesp en kaas' is the national way of preparing them.
-The blanching step is essential — raw endive is intensely bitter; brief boiling tames it.
-The ham wrap + bechamel + gruyere = a Flemish 'macaroni au gratin'-style preparation invented in the 20th century for school cafeterias and home kitchens.
-The dish is everyday food at every Flemish household in late autumn and winter.
+Belgian endive ('witloof' in Dutch/Flemish, 'chicon' in French, literally 'white leaf') was discovered by accident around 1830: legend credits a farmer in Schaerbeek (near Brussels) who buried chicory roots in his cellar under soil during the upheaval of the Belgian Revolution and, on retrieving them, found pale tightly-leaved shoots had grown — a new vegetable.
+Over the following decades Frank Bresiers, chief gardener of the Brussels Botanical Garden, refined the forced-cultivation technique (growing the roots in the dark) and selected the firm, tight-leaved modern variety; the first witloof reached Brussels markets in 1867.
+Belgium remains the world's largest producer, and 'chicons-au-gratin' / 'witloof met hesp en kaas' is the national way of preparing it.
+The blanching step is essential — raw endive is intensely bitter, and brief boiling tames it.
+The ham wrap + béchamel + gruyère is a 20th-century Flemish home-cooking preparation, hearty and quick.
+The dish is everyday food in Flemish households through late autumn and winter.

 The first bite is contrast in textures: a thin layer of crackling-cheese crust, then molten béchamel, then a layer of mildly-salty ham, then meltingly soft endive that has shed all its raw bitterness.
 The endive's character is transformed — what was sharply vegetal becomes deeply caramel-sweet from the long cook with sugar and lemon, slightly silky.
 The béchamel carries the cheese into the leaves.
 Cut a piece, lift with a spoon, get the layered effect: cheese + ham + endive + sauce.
 Comfort food at the deepest level.
 Eat with mashed potato to soak up the inevitable excess sauce.
 Belgian Sunday dinner classic.